Fredrickighile/endphishai/README.md

 ## 💔 Why I Built This

 I lost money to a phishing scam.
-I felt helpless, frustrated, and angry. **That pain became my purpose.**
+I felt **helpless**, **frustrated**, and **angry**.
+That pain became my purpose.

-I'm not just a developer building a hackathon project.
-I'm a victim turned fighter.
-I know the fear of clicking a fake link.
+I'm not just a developer building a hackathon project. **I'm a victim turned fighter.** I know the fear of clicking a fake link.
 I know the shame of falling for a scam.

 **EndPhishAI exists because no one should suffer what I did.**

 ---

-## ✨ What Makes It Special
+## ✨ What It Does

+EndPhishAI detects what Google Safe Browsing, VirusTotal, and URLhaus miss:

+- 🔗 **Scan URLs** - Detect phishing links instantly
+- 📧 **Analyze Emails** - Check full email content for threats
+- 💬 **Check SMS** - Identify smishing attacks
+- 📄 **Scan Files** - Analyze PDF, DOCX, TXT, CSV, HTML

 ### 🎯 It's Not Just Another URL Checker